FidFenix/htw-emerging-photo/docs/PROCESSES.md

 ## 3. User Flow Interaction

 ### Overview
-This section describes the end-to-end user interaction flow for the face and license plate detection system via the Streamlit web interface.
+This section describes the end-to-end user interaction flow for the face and license plate anonymization system via the Streamlit web interface.

 ---